-Every day, FINRA monitors nearly 6 billion shares traded in U.S.-listed equities markets, using technology powerful enough to detect potential abuses.
+Every day, FINRA oversees up to 100 billion market transactions, using technology powerful enough to detect potential abuses.
 Applying a variety of data-gathering techniques, we work to uncover insider trading and any strategies firms or individuals use to gain an unfair advantage.

 FINRA's technology is vital to protecting investors—and has become a key component of our ability to:

 - keep investors informed through tools like BrokerCheck.

 We invest in innovative technology—like cloud computing—in order to build sophisticated surveillance systems, process extraordinary amounts of data, and work with cutting-edge applications, programs and hardware.

 FINRA uses cloud computing and leverages data technology to process our ever-increasing volume of data.
 This unique picture allows FINRA to protect investors from abuse and manipulation by wrong-doers.

 FINRA processes on average 66.7 billion—and up to 100 billion—transactions every day.
 That's more than Twitter, Visa®, PayPal and Facebook combined.
 We use innovative technology, such as parallel computing hardware, to process our ever-increasing data volume and cloud computing to automate the process and store the massive amounts of data.

 The combination of cloud computing and big data software allows us to shift our computing power between FINRA’s applications so that we can quickly respond to changing regulatory demands in a cost-effective way.